baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 These inputs need to be correctly formatted in order for the function to run without errors.

-An example of the proper format is depicted in the default values of the input box example shown below:
+The proper format is depicted in the default values of the input box example shown below:

 ![image](Example_Outputs_of_Dynamic_AST_Function/Input_Box_Example.PNG "Input Box Example")